The Last Light

 Anu - The Heavenly Ones

 The Anu are a race of humans with a heavy dose of dragon blood.
-While the actual numbers very, every Anu is at least 15% dragon, with many "half dragon" Anu in the population.
+Every Anu is at least 15% dragon, with many "half dragon".
 Those of greater dragon ancestry have a higher place in society, though all Anu are effectively slaves.
-They believe they were "chosen" by the dragons, who brought them to the Immaru and have kept them safe ever since.
+They believe they were "chosen" by the dragons of the Baku, who brought them to the Immaru and have kept them safe ever since.

 Tammabukku - dragons from the Land of Mas

 Baku is the local name for dragons.
 Specifically, a race of White Water dragons previously unknown to dragon (or human) kind.
-They are the descendants of The Twelfth Egg, which only hatched around the time of the Breaking of the World.
-Because the Baku have never encountered other dragons, they know nothing of dragon culture or of the other types, and do not ascribe to dragon politics or laws.
+They are the descendants of The Twelfth Egg, hatched around the time of the Breaking of the World.
+Because the Baku have never encountered other dragons, they know nothing of dragon culture or of the other types, and do not observe dragon politics or laws.
 They believe they are the only dragons, anywhere.

 The Baku have a matriarchal society, led by a god-queen called Hebat.
 The crown is not hereditary, though several generations of the same lineage might hold it.
 The queen always takes the name of Hebat and is absolute monarch of the light.
 While she is called god-queen, she will not claim her own divinity, instead calling on the mytho-history of the kingdom and declaring herself as a sort of stand-in for the One King, whom the Baku believe to be dead.